 The surname of an individual, if known, is enclosed between two slash (/) characters.
-The order of the name parts should be the order that the person would customarily have used when giving it to a recorder.
-Early versions of Personal Ancestral File® and other products did not use the trailing slash when the surname was the last element of the name.
-If part of name is illegible, that part is indicated by an ellipses (...).
-Capitalize the name of a person or place in the conventional manner_capitalize the first letter of each part and lowercase the other letters, unless conventional usage is otherwise.
+The order of the name parts should be the order that the person would, by custom of their culture, have used when giving it to a recorder.
+Early versions of Personal Ancestral File [®] and other products did not use the trailing slash when the surname was the last element of the name.
+If part of name is illegible, that part is indicated by an ellipsis (...).
+Capitalize the name of a person or place in the conventional manner-capitalize the first letter of each part and lowercase the other letters, unless conventional usage is otherwise.
 For example: McMurray.
-A nickname can be included by enclosing the nickname part in double quotes (").